 But the basic reality is that wealth concentration is an all-but-inevitable, nonstop process under the present economic system.
 Contrary to one popular belief, the richest people are not necessarily evil manipulators who have rigged the system through bribery or corruption.
 In reality, the current capitalist system works on their behalf.
 Wealth acts like a magnet.
 The biggest magnet naturally draws smaller magnets toward it.
 That’s how the present economic system is built.

 The text continues by presenting poor people as having a small magnet that is difficult to hold unto because of larger magnets that attract the smaller magnets.
 There are many questions I want to answer around this metaphor.
 How do the wealthiest people attract money?
 What does it look like?
 What are the numbers?
 How do they maintain their wealth?
 Where or on what do poor people lose their money?
 Why?
 How often and how much do poor people lose their money to the rich?
 What is the means of transfer?
 Yunus doesn’t provide numbers or anecdotes that demonstrate this process in chapter 1 of A World of Three Zeroes: the new economics of zero poverty, zero unemployment, and zero carbon emissions.
+Does this work in respect to students?
+Do the top students attract all of our attention and resources?
+Do we leave students behind because we don’t recognize they have a smaller magnet?
+What strategies can we use to lift up those students with a smaller magnet?

 As the critique of capitalism continues in chapter 1, Yunus tackles the idea of selfishness.
 According to Yunus, selfishness is presented as the driver behind capitalist economics.
 But real people are much more complex.
 Yunus sets up the Real person with the following from page 11,